ibm-cloud-docs/cis/deploy-rule-sets.md

 Where:

 * **DNS_DOMAIN_ID** is the ID of the domain.
 * **--match value** is the conditions that must be matched for the rule to run.
-See [fields and expressions](https://cloud.ibm.com/docs/cis?topic=cis-fields-and-expressions) for a list of values to match.
+See [Using fields, functions, and expressions](https://cloud.ibm.com/docs/cis?topic=cis-fields-and-expressions) for a list of values to match.
 * **--enabled value** indicates if the rule is active.
 The default is `true`.
 * **--overide-action value** is the ruleset action of any overrides.
 Valid values are `managed_challenge`, `block`, `js_challenge`, `log`, `challenge`.
 * **--paranoia-level value** is the OWASP paranoia level.
 Valid values are `PL1`, `PL2`, `PL3`, `PL4`.
 This is only available for the `CIS OWASP Core Ruleset`.